-The President and/or the Provost and Senior Vice President for Academic Affairs will make the ultimate decision regarding any changes to the College’s operating status (e.g. cancellation of classes/activities, delayed start, closing of designated administrative areas, et cetera).
+The President and/or the Provost and Senior Vice President for Academic Affairs will make the ultimate decision regarding any changes to the University’s operating status (e.g. cancellation of classes/activities, delayed start, closing of designated administrative areas, et cetera).

 Employees who support campus services (listed previously) that remain operational during weather-related cancellations should be routinely made aware by their supervisor (i.e. well before a severe weather incident) of their responsibilities during severe weather.

 A mass notification system is used to advise the University community, or relevant sub-groups within the University community (e.g. the Miramar, FL ABSN site), of severe weather warnings, cancellations, and/or other severe weather-related issues.
 This may include Utica Alert (text messaging and e-mail), social media, switchboard outgoing message, and a website emergency banner.

 - Subject Line: Weather Alert | Utica, NY Campuses

 Day and evening classes canceled on Monday; normal operations are suspended until 8:30 a.m. on Tuesday.